KZGlobalTeam/gokz/MAPPING.md

  * End zones are named `climb_endzone`.
  * Bonus start zones are named `climb_bonusX_startzone` where X is the bonus number.
  * Bonus end zones are named `climb_bonusX_endzone` where X is the bonus number.

+### Course Starts

+Course starts mark where players will be placed when they are teleported to a course.

+To add a course start, use a `info_teleport_destination` with a specific name.

+ * Main course start is named `climb_start`.
+ * Bonus course starts are named `climb_bonusX_start` where X is the bonus number.

+**TIP** - Be sure to set the angles of the start to face an appropriate direction.